 Blue Cross and Blue Shield of Montana, Inc. v.
 Fossen

-After the Supreme Court called for the views of the United States, Mr. Stris was retained by the former Insurance Commissioner for the State of Montana to serve as lead appellate counsel in this important case regarding the federal preemption of state insurance law.
+After the Supreme Court called for the views of the United States, Mr. Stris was retained by the former Insurance Commissioner for the State of Montana to serve as lead appellate counsel in this important case about the federal preemption of state insurance law.
 After reviewing submissions (Our Letter Brief) and meeting with both sides, the United States recommended denial of the petition (U.S. Amicus Brief).
-The petition was denied preserving the Ninth Circuit victory for our clients.
+The Court subsequently denied the petition, preserving the Ninth Circuit victory for our clients.

 In the News